Ayush625/Ayush625/README.md

-- 👋 Hi, I’m @Ayush625
+- 👋 Hi, I’m Ayush Shrivastav
-- 👀 I’m interested in System Software and Web development
-- 🎯 I've Completed basisc in C,C++ programming languages
 - 🌱 I’m currently learning data structure and Competitive Programming
 - 💞️ I’m looking to collaborate on projects with C/C++ language
 - 📫 For contact please mail on ayushshrivastav575@gmail.com